What is pupil premium?

 At Wren, our focus on supporting some students through Pupil Premium funding is one important element of our wider vision.
 We want all of our students, regardless of their social and academic background, to fulfil their potential at Wren.
 This means our students achieving the best they possibly can at school and moving on to courses and careers which match their abilities and which challenge and reward them.

-At Wren Academy we take our responsibilities for ensuring the progress of all children very seriously.
+We take our responsibilities for ensuring the progress of all children very seriously.
 It is our intention to allocate Pupil Premium funding to help ensure that all groups of students make outstanding and comparable progress.
 The declarations below show how the Academy has spent this additional income, and the most recent gives detail of our forthcoming plans.
 They include an impact statement which shows the effect that this is having on student progress.